-Comparing emissions, land use, and water can provide a general idea of the environmental impacts of various milk alternatives, as shown in the following BBC graphic:
+Comparing emissions, land use, and water use can provide a general idea of the environmental impacts of various milk alternatives, as shown in the following BBC graphic:

 Almond milk, generally made by soaking almonds in water and grinding them to create a creamy white liquid, is currently the most readily available vegan milk in grocery stores, coffee shops, and restaurants across the United States, with sales growing at a rate of 250% in the last 5 years.
 Although the production of almond milk emits slightly less greenhouse gas than some of its vegan competitors such as soy and oat, the production of almonds is very water-intensive: it takes five liters of water to grow one single almond, which adds up to 74 liters of water to make one glass of almond milk, an amount of water greater than the average kiddy pool.
 High water consumption for almond production can worsen existing environmental concerns, as 99% of the United States’ almonds, and 80% of the world’s almonds, are grown in the state of California, which is experiencing its most intense drought on record.
 A recent U.S. Geological Survey found that the Central Valley Aquifer, which stretches under the Sacramento and San Joaquin valleys, is rapidly depleting, the ground above it sinking at a rate of half an inch each month due to overpumping of the groundwater to provide water for agriculture.
-Almonds require such tremendous amounts of water that they contribute directly to this depletion of groundwater, which puts Americans at risk for food security because California—and the entire country—rely so heavily on produce grown in this region.
+Almonds require such tremendous amounts of water that they contribute directly to this depletion of groundwater, which puts Americans at risk for food security because the United States relies so heavily on produce grown in this region.
 So, while almond milk may be popular and produce less greenhouse gas emissions than its alternatives, concerns over water use can make it a less attractive option when deciding which plant-based milk to purchase.

 Does this mean oat milk, popular for its creamy texture, low sugar content, and richness in fiber, is the best option for the consumer who is concerned about their environmental impact?
 Not necessarily.
 Though oats require 6 times less water than almonds do, oat milk costs the planet more land and emissions than almond milk.
 South Dakota, North Dakota, and Wisconsin produce the most oats in the United States, which are mostly used to produce oatmeal and oat flour.
-The good thing about oats is that, unlike soybeans and almonds, oats are mainly grown in areas where it is reasonable and sustainable to do so: in temperate, fertile areas known for high agricultural productivity, such as the American Great Plains and the other major oat-producing countries of the world—Russia, Canada, Finland, and Poland.
+The good thing about oats is that, unlike soybeans and almonds, oats are mainly grown in areas where it is reasonable to do so: in temperate, fertile areas known for high agricultural productivity, such as the American Great Plains and the other major oat-producing countries of the world—Russia, Canada, Finland, and Poland.
 Even though the majority of the world’s oats are used for animal feed, research suggests oat production is on the decline globally, with growers in the midwestern United States struggling to find markets to sell their oats.
-American farmers, especially in Corn Belt states like Iowa, want to break the cycle of only growing corn and soybeans to growing oats and other grains like alfalfa, which are more sustainable for the soil and water.
-Time will tell if the market for oats will become more accessible because, although it seems like the best choice environmentally, growth in oat milk sales have plateaued despite its popularity in recent years.
+American farmers, especially in Corn Belt states like Iowa, want to break the cycle of only growing corn and soybeans by growing oats and other grains like alfalfa, which are more sustainable for the soil and water.
+Time will tell if the market for oats will become more accessible because, although it seems like the best choice environmentally, growth in oat milk sales has plateaued.

 Finally, it is important to keep in mind that all manufacturers behave differently.
 For instance, Oatly, a Swedish oat milk brand, received backlash in late 2020 over its ties to a controversial private equity firm called Blackstone Group, which is associated with deforestation of the Amazon rainforest in order to build highways that facilitate the exportation of soybeans.
 Instances like this make decisions complicated.
 If the consumer wants to limit the water use associated with producing their milk, almond milk might not be the best option for them.
 If another consumer cares deeply about the Amazon and Cerrado rainforests in Brazil, they may have to say no to soy milk.
 The decision can be based on care for the environment, personal values, taste preference, and even simply the abundance of plant-based milk at one’s local supermarket.
 But one thing will remain certain: vegan milk is always better for the environment than dairy milk, and a little purchase can go a long way.